Leukemia-Commonly as Blood Cancer

 Lymphocytic leukemia

-This type of leukemia affects the lymphoid cells (lymphocytes), which form lymphoid or lymphatic tissue.
+This type affects the lymphoid cells (lymphocytes), which form lymphoid or lymphatic tissue.
 Lymphatic tissue makes up your immune system.
 A type of white blood cell that plays a role in the immune system.

 Myelogenous leukemia

-This type of leukemia affects the cells that mature into red blood cells, white blood cells, and platelets.
+This type affects the cells that mature into red blood cells, white blood cells, and platelets.
 This type of leukemia affects the myeloid cells.
 Myeloid cells give rise to red blood cells, white blood cells and platelet-producing cells.

 Diagnostically there are four main types